According to the National Institute on Drug Abuse (NIDA), there are four major types of treatment for substance use disorders.

 A standard IOP will consist of at least nine hours of treatment per week that is delivered at least three days per week (three hours per day) and lasts for a minimum of 90 days.
 Treatment can be more intense and last for longer, depending on the needs of the individual.

 Intensive outpatient therapy was initially designed for individuals who had to attend outpatient therapy but needed the type of intensive treatment that is delivered in residential programs.
-For instance, someone who cannot attend a residential treatment program due to family concerns or employment issues could still the same intensity of treatment and still be able to fulfill their personal obligations.
+For instance, someone who cannot attend a residential treatment program due to family concerns or employment issues could still benefit from the same intensity of treatment and still be able to fulfill their personal obligations.

 Some individuals who have very severe co-occurring mental health disorders or environmental conditions that are toxic might not be appropriate for placement in an IOP.
 The decision to become involved in a residential program as opposed to an IOP should be made by the person’s physician, therapists, and the individual when they are discussing the results of the initial assessment.